 What if I don't have one (or more) of the basic qualifications to be a police officer?

 If you do not meet the police officer basic qualifications then you may wish to consider applying as a Special Municipal Constable where the qualifications are different.
 Special Municipal Constable positions can be an excellent stepping stone toward a future career goal of policing.

 I don't have 30 post-secondary credits, but I have training in another area.
 Can I receive an exemption for the educational requirement?

-Educational exemptions for police officer positions are only granted in rare circumstances, and are considered on a case-by-case basis.
+Educational exemptions for police officer positions are considered on a case-by-case basis.

 In the past, we have granted exemptions for areas like military courses and paramedic training.
 However, these candidates also possessed several other desirable traits and life experience.